kjosib/kjosib.github.io/documenting.md

 Also, you'll want to note:

-* Which data stores are mean to hold which sorts of data
+* Which data stores are meant to hold which sorts of data?
-* What sorts of retention and archiving policies apply
+* What sorts of retention and archiving policies apply?
 * Capacity and performance restrictions and requirements

 ### Data in Motion: